 There were also lots of other clubs in that street (soi) but I only stayed at Tapas.
 Cover charge at Tapas was 100 baht - drinks were expensive but they had a great cocktail menu and good selection of top-shelf.
 Their long island ice tea knocked me off my feet - just what I like!

 There were no backpackers here - it was more upmarket and had a more open-minded, interesting crowd of mainly Thai's and expats.
-Great vibe here I would check it out if you like to get away from the Kao Sahn road circus! about 10 years ago
+Great vibe here I would check it out if you like to get away from the Kao Sahn road circus! over 10 years ago

 Also, this afternoon I found a shopping mall called "Platinum Plaza" in Pratunum.
 It's just nearby Central World Plaza in Sukhumvit area.

 This plaza has hundreds of small, boutique 'fashion' shops selling custom designed t-shirts, jeans, accessories, and women's clothes.
 If you have a fetish for unique t-shirts then this is place in Bangkok to go!
-I haven't found any place in Bangkok better for designer t-shirts than here. about 10 years ago
+I haven't found any place in Bangkok better for designer t-shirts than here. over 10 years ago

 That Banyan Tree place is AMAZING!!
 Easily one of the most unique bars I've ever been to!
 Anyone else heading to Bangkok you have to go and you have to get there for sunset.
 We just missed the sun actually setting but even so for the half hour afterwards it was incredible.
-Oh and the Long Island Iced Teas are potent!!! about 10 years ago
+Oh and the Long Island Iced Teas are potent!!! over 10 years ago

 The bar on top of the banyan tree is indeed fun and cool.
 But just to be picky, the.
 Highest al fresco restaurant is in fact another one...
 The bar and restaurant at the top of the STATE tower.
 However, the banyan tree bar is arguably more fun because you can sit and relax much more. almost 8 years ago